vishal-1344/vishal-1344/README.md

 I am particularly interested in systems that:

-- Allocate computation when instability or uncertainty is detected
+- Allocate computation in response to internal instability or uncertainty
-- Know when to stop, damp, or redirect inference
+- Regulate inference by stopping, damping, or redirecting trajectories when necessary
-- Adapt internal structure under distribution shift
+- Adapt internal structure under distribution shift while preserving stability
-- Maintain coherent organization over long horizons
+- Maintain coherent organization over long reasoning horizons

-I take inspiration from **recurrent cortical circuits, neuromodulatory feedback**, and **multi-timescale plasticity**, using tools from dynamical systems and control theory to design models that are **self-monitoring, self-regulating**, and **robust by construction**.
+I draw inspiration from **recurrent cortical circuits, neuromodulatory feedback**, and **multi-timescale plasticity**.
+Using tools from **nonlinear dynamics** and **control**, I aim to design models that are **self-monitoring, self-regulating**, and **robust by construction**.

 ---